Search the Community

 Found 3 results

 Hey!
-I collected all of Hoid's stories in a document, I'm going to try and memorize one. https://docs.google.com/document/d/1ThGsW0T5AjZQpnirO6rb0JgeR0S9CPe7RnJ3tWe2dac/edit?usp=sharing I was just interested in reading all of them, so I collected them, and thought that it would be good for me to put them here.
-I included the Wandersail (Way of Kings Chapter 57), Fleet (Words of Radiance Chapter 59), The Girl Who Looked Up (Combined both Shallan's Version and Hoid's, Oathbringer Chapters 25 and 82), Mishim and Tsa (Oathbringer Chapter 67), The Dragon and the Dog (Rhythm of War Chapter 80), The Origin of the God Kings (Warbreaker Chapter 32)
+I collected all of Hoid's stories in a document!
+This is for your theorizing pleasure, and for potential memorization!
+Hoid's Stories I was interested in reading all of them, so I collected them, and couldn't think of a better place to share them than here!.
+I included the Wandersail (Way of Kings Chapter 57), Fleet (Words of Radiance Chapter 59), The Girl Who Looked Up (Combined both Shallan's Version and Hoid's, Oathbringer Chapters 25 and 82), Mishim and Tsa (Oathbringer Chapter 67), The Dragon and the Dog (Rhythm of War Chapter 80), The Origin of the God Kings (Warbreaker Chapter 32) Hoid’s Stories.pdf Hoid’s Stories.txt

 OK, so this has probably been pointed out before, and people are probably tired of The Girl Who Looked Up theories, but here I go.
 First: the hair.
 In Shallan's version of the story, the girl's hair changes to white mid-story.
 This is reminiscent of the Royal Locks on Nalthis.
 White hair signifies that a person is afraid, which fits in with the story - the girl had just started climbing the wall, which was a daunting and fear-inspiring task.
 The scarf.
 Shallan notes that the girl has a "vibrant red scarf."
 Brandon doesn't normally put in details like this unless they are important.
 Color is the base for the magic system on Nalthis.
 Note that it wasn't just a "red scarf", but a "vibrant red scarf."
 I find this detail to be important, as it reminds me of the way colors are described in Warbreaker.
 Perhaps the girl is an Awakener?
 No light.
 This is small, but in Hoid's version of the story, he emphasizes that the land had no light.
 Because of the darkness, the normal people couldn't see the wall.
 But if the girl was an Awakener of the Third Heightening, she would have been able to distinguish the slight color change of the shadows where the wall was.
 Anyway, that's just some things I noticed.
 Is the theory true?
 Most likely not.
 Did I spend way too much time thinking about this?
 Yes